-The Company earned indirect charges from its Joint Venture Partner during the year ended December 31, 2020 of \$133,333 compared to \$348,621 for the same period in 2019.
+The Company earned indirect charges from its Joint Venture Partner during the year ended December 31, 2021 of \$1,178,374 compared to \$133,333 for the same period in 2020.
 As Operator of the Corentyne and Demerara PPLs starting in 2019, the Company charges the Joint Account to reimburse its indirect costs representing the cost of general assistance and support services provided by the Operator and its Affiliates to the Corentyne and Demerara PAs.
-The charges are based on total expenditures under the JOAs, with a minimum annual assessment of \$200,000 (\$166,667 net to CGX).
-These fees are expected to increase in the coming year as a result of expected exploration on the Corentyne and Demerara licences in 2021.
+The charges are based on total expenditures under the JOAs, with a minimum annual assessment of \$200,000 per licence (\$66,667 net to CGX).
+These fees are expected to be consistent in the coming year as a result of expected exploration on the Corentyne licences in 2022.